TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

    records need to be handled after the SQL results are fetched, by overlaying the records with :php:`BackendUtility::getRecordWSOL()`, :php:`PageRepository->versionOL()` or `PlainDataResolver`.

-If a Restriction needs to be enforced as it should always be applied, a restrition could implement the interface `EnforceableQueryRestrictionInterface`.
-Is this interface implemented for a Restrition, please take care of the following behavior:
+If a restriction needs to be enforced, a restriction could implement the interface `EnforceableQueryRestrictionInterface`.
+If a restriction implements `EnforceableQueryRestrictionInterface`, the following applies:

 * `->removeAll()` will remove all restrictions except the ones that implement the interface `EnforceableQueryRestrictionInterface`

-* `->removeByType()` will remove a restriction completely, also restritions that implement the interface `EnforceableQueryRestrictionInterface`
+* `->removeByType()` will remove a restriction completely, also restrictions that implement the interface `EnforceableQueryRestrictionInterface`

 QueryRestrictionContainer